 We would never expect someone to do their own wheel alignment

 A front wheel or four wheel alignment is a beneficial service to perform on your vehicle during recommended maintenance schedule intervals.
 Alignments measure many angles of the vehicle’s wheels and suspension components.
 Their main purpose is correct the thrust angle of the vehicle.
-If you would like to know roughly what we do for a wheel alignment then read the following.

 Test-drive the vehicle.
 An alignment should always start and end with a test drive.
 This way you will know what symptoms to look for while performing the alignment.

 Enter the vehicle’s year, make, model, and design into the alignment machine computer to display the ideal alignment specifications.
 This will be compared to the actual vehicle’s measurements to compensate and correct them.

 Lift the vehicle on the alignment rack to a comfortable height and level, and lock the rack.
 Lift the vehicle by the center jacks of the alignment rack to suspend the wheels.
 Check the tires for uneven wear.
 Check the front end and rear axle for any compromised suspension or steering components.
 If the vehicle has a bad ball joint, tie rod end, broken coil spring, loose wheel bearing, or any other problem with the suspension or steering, the component needs to be replaced before the alignment is performed.

 Install the alignment heads to each wheel.
 Most alignment machines require the alignment heads be attached to all four wheels, even if no adjustments are made to the rear.